 Typically, you can work at around five to six months per set of boxing hand wraps, but the signs that they are ready for retirement will include a faded color—or white straps turning grey—plus any lingering nasty smells or rips in the material.

 The cost of hand wraps will vary depending on a few different factors, but the good news is that they are generally much cheaper than a pair of boxing gloves.
-You can find a good quality set of hand wraps for as low as $20.
+You can find a good quality set of hand wraps for under $20.
+Our Legends Boxing gear site is a great starting place to purchase hand wraps!

 Hand wraps will support your wrists, keep your fingers tight for a perfect punch, as well as help you fill your gloves.
 They will be crucial to helping you keep up with your punching technique and can provide additional impact protection.